elena563/mywebdev-portfolio/hotel sogno in maremma/README.md

 ## Project Features

-- **Responsive Design**: Ensures seamless experience across various devices.
+- **Responsive Design**: Ensures a seamless experience across various devices.
 - **Photo Gallery**: Captivating images showcasing the beauty of the hotel and its exclusive services.
 - **Room Information**: Animated section with details about four room types available.
 - **Booking section**: User interface of a detailed booking dashboard with a js costumized price calculator.